We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most stretch marks have a veiny or branched pattern.
 In the earliest stage, marks often look red, pink, or purple, but in time they may change to become thin and pale.

 The way stretch marks appear depends partly on the person’s skin color.
 For example, on darker skin, stretch marks may appear as dark or light streaks compared with the surrounding skin.

 Why do breasts get stretch marks?

-Hormonal events, including pregnancy and puberty, cause the breast tissues to expand quickly.
+- Hormonal events, including pregnancy and puberty, cause changes in shape.

 - vitamin E

 Many products on the market combine these and other ingredients, but there is no scientific evidence to support their use.